Krang: 2003 series

 Krang makes a small cameo appearance in the episode "Secret Origins Part 3" of the 2003 series.
-As the Utroms are all walking to the transmat to go back home one of them complains, "I hate walking on my tentacles," to which another Utrom replies, "Oh, shut up, Krang!".
+As the Utroms are all walking to the transmat to go back home, one of them complains, "I hate walking on my tentacles," to which another Utrom replies, "Oh, shut up, Krang!".
 This Krang was voiced by Wayne Grayson.
+Ch'rell the evil Utrom serves as a sole heartless version of Krang and Oroku Saki.

 Krang also appears in the 2009 crossover film, Turtles Forever, in which he, Shredder and the Turtles from the 1987 show end up in the 2003 universe.
 Although Shredder was able to find his 2003 counterpart, he was unable to find Krang's, even though he exists in this universe (albeit as a regular, non-evil Utrom).
 Krang is voiced here by Bradford Cameron.

 2012 series

-An alien species based on both Krang and the Utroms appear in the 2012 Nickelodeon show, named The Kraang.
+An alien species based on both Krang and the Utroms appear in the 2012 Nickelodeon series, named The Kraang.
 Kraang Prime is the leader of the hive mind and was a normal Utrom scientist until he made the mutagen, which he used to mutate himself into Kraang Prime.
-He then used his powers to enslave most of the Utroms into becoming hive mind slaves.
+He then used his powers to enslave most of the Utroms.
+In the 40th Anniversary Comics Celebration, it is revealed that after his final defeat, Kraang prime's cells survived and began to absorb every living being it came across, eventually developing a consciousness and taking a humanoid form, renaming itself Kraang Primordius with the intent to consume everything.

-Given the series introduces the 1987 show as an alternate universe, the original Krang makes an appearance, still voiced by Pat Fraley, being said to be a cousin of Kraang Sub-Prime that wound up exiled to that dimension because he was a screw-up.
-He attempted to destroy the Mirage, 1987 and 2012 universes, the latter of which the Kraang had especially been trying to conquer, using Sub-Prime's desire to "wipe out the Turtles at any cost" as leverage.
-Sub-Prime banishes him back to the 1987-universe once this is revealed, as this incompetence was why Krang was banished in the first place.
+Given the series introduces the 1987 show as an alternate universe, the original Krang makes an appearance, with Pat Fraley reprising the role.
+Krang was said to be a cousin of Kraang Sub-Prime who wound up exiled to that dimension because he was a screw-up.
+He attempted to destroy the Mirage, 1987, and 2012 universes, the latter of which the Kraang had especially been trying to conquer, using Sub-Prime's desire to "wipe out the Turtles at any cost" as leverage.
+Sub-Prime banishes him back to the 1987-universe once this is revealed, as this incompetence was why Krang was banished in the first place (the fact about the 1987 Krang being a cousin and his exile is non-canon to the 1987 series).

+Krang returned in the three-part episode "Wanted: Bebop and Rocksteady" where he and the 80s Shredder escape to the 2012 dimension and made use of its Bebop and Rocksteady after they had to leave their Bebop and Rocksteady behind.
+Both Turtle groups as well as Bebop and Rocksteady thwarted Krang and 80s Shredder's plot.
+The 80s Turtles returned Krang and 80s Shredder to their dimension.

+The Kraang are voiced by Nolan North, who had previously voiced Raphael in the 2007 TMNT film, and Kraang Prime was initially voiced by Roseanne Barr and later by Rachael Butera.
+Kraang Sub-Prime is voiced by Gilbert Gottfried.
+Pat Fraley reprises his role of Krang from the 1987 series.